Deshazor Everett: Regular season

+Playoffs

 2021 car crash

 On December 23, 2021, Everett suffered serious but non-life-threatening injuries in a car crash that claimed the life of his girlfriend, 29-year-old Olivia Peters, who was a passenger in the car.
 On February 8, 2022, Everett turned himself in after he was served with a warrant for involuntary manslaughter.
 Everett was released on bond shortly after voluntarily appearing at the Loudoun County Magistrate's office.
-On July 19, 2022, Everett plead guilty in exchange for a reduced charge for misdemeanor reckless driving and was sentenced to three months house arrest.
+On July 19, 2022, Everett pleaded guilty in exchange for a reduced charge for misdemeanor reckless driving and was sentenced to three months house arrest.